jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/distributed-realm=<distributed-realm name>:read-attribute(name=emit-events)`

 ## syntax of the operation to get the `elytron` `distributed-realm` `ignore-unavailable-realms`
-whether subsequent realms should be checked after an unavailable realm is reached. if set to false or not set, when the unavailable realm is reached `org.wildfly.security.auth.server.realmunavailableexception` is thrown and the search stops. the default value is false. get the `elytron` `distributed-realm` `ignore-unavailable-realms` attribute.
+whether subsequent realms should be checked after an unavailable realm is reached. if set to false or not set, when the unavailable realm is reached "`org.wildfly.security.auth.server.realmunavailableexception`" is thrown and the search stops. the default value is false. get the `elytron` `distributed-realm` `ignore-unavailable-realms` attribute.
 `/subsystem=elytron/distributed-realm=<distributed-realm name>:read-attribute(name=ignore-unavailable-realms)`